ericmjl/genomic-surveillance-whitepaper/genomic-surveillance-whitepaper.md

 <!--Main point: Why do phenotypic surveillance -->

 The canonical use of phenotypic surveillance are to determine the drug resistance profile of a pathogen.
 Such data are usually obtained by isolating the pathogen of interest and culturing them in the presence of an antimicrobial drug.
-For example, bacterial pathogens are cultured under antibiotic selective media to identify whether it is phenotypically
+For example, bacterial pathogens are cultured under antibiotic selective media to identify whether it is resistant to that antibiotic.
+Similar experiments can be conducted for viruses to determine drug resistance, such as for the influenza neuraminidase[@Eichelberger:2008ij].

+Beyond drug resistance, other clinically- or epidemiologically-relevant phenotypes may be of interest.
+For influenza, there are two examples.
+One is the antigenic distance of an influenza virus to vaccine strains[@Smith:2004jc]; such data are used in the recommendation for updating vaccine strains (See *Fonville et. al.*[@Fonville:2014fr] and the [CDC Website](http://www.cdc.gov/flu/about/season/vaccine-selection.htm).)
+Antigenic distance is essentially a property of the protein sequence and fold, hence it is, in principle, predictable from sequence, though the current models that do so[@Pan:2011gb] have room for improvement.

+The other is pathogenic load.
+Particular point mutants of the influenza PB2 protein (part of the polymerase complex) has been associated with weight loss, increased immune response, and lung viral titers in mice[@Mok:2011cq].
+Likewise, other point mutations in the polymerase genes have been associated with increased replication rate *in vitro*[@Hussein:2016dc; @Fan:2014er; @Subbarao:1993tt; @Mehle:2009ee].

+Both assays have been widely used in the literature, but their formats have not been standardized (e.g. different baseline controls, modified procedures).
+This is understandable, as research groups have access to different baseline viruses.
+As such, genetic associations with particular phenotypes can only be assessed in an ad-hoc fashion.

 ## Case Studies